What Is a Case Diagram for LMS? Understanding Its Importance in Learning Management Systems

 Relationships: The connections between actors and use cases, illustrating who can perform what actions within the system.

-By mapping out these elements, a case diagram provides a clear blueprint of the system's operations, ensuring that all user requirements are addressed effectively.
+By mapping out these elements, a case diagram gives a clear overview of the system's operations.
+It helps make sure all user requirements are addressed effectively.

 The Importance of Case Diagrams in LMS Development

-Incorporating case diagrams during the development of an LMS offers several advantages:
+Using case diagrams during LMS development offers several advantages:

 Clarified Requirements: Visual representations help in understanding and documenting what each user type requires from the system.